QubesOS/qubes-doc/user/advanced-configuration/secondary-storage.md

 Qubes 4.0 is more flexible than earlier versions about placing different VMs on different disks.
 For example, you can keep templates on one disk and AppVMs on another, without messy symlinks.

-You can query qvm-pool to list available storage drivers.
+You can query qvm-pool to list available storage drivers:

 ``` shell_session
 qvm-pool --help-drivers
 ```
-qvm-pool driver explaination :
+qvm-pool driver explaination:
 ```shell_session
 <file> refers to using a simple file for image storage and lacks a few features.
 <file-reflink> refers to storing images on a filesystem supporting copy on write.